 - Quality knifemaking steels of known alloys are always welcome.
 I am particularly fond of Elmax, AEBL, and CPM 3V.
 I am not interested in trading work for your metal scrap pile or old rail road spikes.
 The steel is the heart and soul of a custom knife and the heat treatment of that steel is the most important step of the knife making process.
 I do not make knives from any unknown alloy of steel because I cannot get a perfect heat treat on an unknown alloy and a “good enough” heat treat is not good enough for my standards.

-- Disk Grinder build
+- Components for a Disk Grinder build

 - Sporting goods are occasionally considered as well.
 Items of particular interest might include: